 - Medications that block bile acids (which can contribute to diarrhoea) such as cholestyramine/aspartame or cholestyramine (Prevalite), or colestipol (Colestid)

-- Anti-inflammatory medications such as mesalamine to help control colon inflammation
+- Nonsteroidal anti inflammatory drugs such as mesalamine to help control colon inflammation

 - Medications that suppress the immune system to help reduce inflammation in the colon, such as mercaptopurine (Purinethol) and azathioprine (Azasan, Imuran)